Yanmei-Zhang/Zhang2025Cloquet/README.md

 # Zhang2025Cloquet

-This is the scripts for amplicon sequencing data analysis, statistics, and plotting figures in the paper "Wood ‘endophyte’ trait in predicting deadwood decomposition outcomes by a long-term, repeated measure in a boreal forest".
+These are sample-associated metadata, wood physiochemistry data, and scripts for sequencing data analysis, statistics, and plotting figures in the paper "Wood ‘endophyte’ trait in predicting deadwood decomposition outcomes by a long-term, repeated measure in a boreal forest".

 /data # ASV table, metadata and phyleseq objects for both fungi and bacteria /Script # General script in this study